Quizzes – Age Group 13–15 (40 questions) – Demo

 33 / 40

-Match the AI term to its description:
+Match the IoT application to its benefit:

 34 / 40